WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 >
 > ***Longbow.*** *Ranged Weapon Attack:* +6 to hit, range l50/600 ft., one target. *Hit:* 8 (1d8 + 4) piercing damage.

+Elven **rangers** are among the most respected figures one can find, and any non-elf seen learning their ways often earns even greater respect for their ability to follow the same path.
+They learn the lay of the land and guard its borders with utmost care.

 <div class='footnote'>APPENDIX B: NONPLAYER CHARACTERS </div>
 <img src='https://www.gmbinder.com/images/Kgr2J29.jpg' style='position:absolute; top:660px; left:200px; width:600px; transform:scaleX(-1)'>